 If strolling among rows of intertwining grapevines brings thoughts of starting your own mini vineyard at home, take the short trip from Hidden Meadow over to Petals from the Past (16034 County Rd.
 29; 205-646-0069), also in Jemison.
 Here you can buy a few vines and get some expert growing instruction from the knowledgeable staff.
 The nursery and garden shop specializes in heirloom and hard-to-find plants and also offers workshops throughout the year.

-Next, stop by Vizzini Farms Winery (800 Hwy.
+Next, stop by Corbin Farms Winery (800 Hwy.
 87, Calera; 205-685-0655) for some more vino sampling paired with lunch.
-Founded by the Vizzini family in 2005, the winery brings Old World wines to the South with cabernet, chardonnay, pinot noir and merlot made from purchased grapes as well as muscadine wine from the winery’s own harvest.
-The on-site Bistro gives more than a passing nod to the owners’ Italian heritage with selections like the Italian Trio Salad, Baked Rigatoni, antipasti starters and pizzas.
+Founded by the Vizzini family in 2005, the winery brings Old World wines to the South with cabernet, chardonnay, pinot noir and merlot made from purchased grapes as well as muscadine wine from the winerys own harvest.
+The on-site Bistro gives more than a passing nod to the owners Italian heritage with selections like the Italian Trio Salad, Baked Rigatoni, antipasti starters and pizzas.
+Since 2017, the winery has been owned and managed by the Corbin family.

 Jim Eddins, the owner of Perdido Vineyards (22100 County Rd.
 47; 251-937-9463) in Perdido, played a large part in changing the laws that made other Alabama vineyards possible today.
 Established in 1972 as the first farm winery to open in the state since prohibition, Perdido Vineyards makes grape-based wines exclusively from muscadines just as several area winemakers in the late 1800s and early 1900s did.
 Local artists create the wine labels.
 Perdido Vineyards also produces dessert wines using apples, blueberries, blackberries and satsumas as well as a wide selection of gourmet fruit vinegars, made with a state-of-the art technique that includes fermenting the fruit into wine and then re-fermenting the wines into vinegar.
 The result is a finished product with a taste that stays true to the original fruit.
 The tart apple and fig balsamic vinegars are must-trys.
 In addition, Perdido Vineyards bottles and sells muscadine juice.